About the Strong Neighborhoods Initiative

 - Increased homeownership & private investment

 One of the keys to the success of the SNI is openly engaging with the community and stakeholders.
-In this section, Staff will post SNI-related items such as reports, updates or presentations that may be of interest.
+In this section, Staff will post SNI-related items such as recorded workshops, reports, updates or presentations that may be of interest.

 2014 STEAM Case Study

 SNI Homeownership Virtual Workshop (Recorded June 2020)